danfuzz/samizdat/doc/samizdat-0/library-io.md

 Returns a file reader function which is limited to *only* reading files from underneath the named directory (a path-list as described in `io0PathFromFlat`).
-The return value from this call behaves like `ioReadFileUtf8`, as if the given directory is both the root of the filesystem and is the current working directory.
+The return value from this call behaves like `ioFlatReadFileUtf8`, as if the given directory is both the root of the filesystem and is the current working directory.
 Symbolic links are respected, but only if the link target is under the named directory.

 This function is meant to help enable a "supervisor" to build a sandbox from which untrusted code can read its own files.

+#### `io0WriteFileUtf8 flatPath text <> !.`

+Writes out the given text to the named file, using the underlying OS's functionality, and encoding the text (a string) as a stream of UTF-8 bytes.
+`path` must be a componentized path-list, such as might have been returned from `io0PathFromFlat`.